 Visit the Badlands South Unit

 While most visitors stick to the scenic loop and hiking trails described above, there is a whole relatively unknown South Unit.
 This area overlaps with the Wind River Reservation and is jointly managed by the National Park Service and the Oglala Lakota Tribe.
-(This portion of the park is currently closed due to covid precautions at the tribe’s request.)

 You’re able to explore the backcountry, but it’s important to note that much of this are was used as a bombing range during WWII and unexploded ordinance is frequently found.
 Find out more about the history of this area, including how it was seized from the landowners and eventually joined to the already existing Badlands National Monument here.